Eco-Mode-WP/Eco-Mode/README.md

 Run `npm run start` to run the plugin dashboard settings.

+Run `composer cs` to check the CS of the entire codebase.
+Prefix this with a file path for a specific file.

 ## Features

 ### Reschedules of actions that perform external requests